Marilyn Waring: Awards and recognition

 Waring's work was the subject of a 1995 film by Oscar-winning director Terre Nash, produced by the National Film Board of Canada, titled Who's Counting?
 Marilyn Waring on Sex, Lies and Global Economics.
 In 2012, she was included on the Wired Magazine Smart List of "50 people who will change the world."
 An anthology named Counting on Marilyn Waring: New Advances in Feminist Economics was published in 2014, edited by Margunn Bjørnholt and Ailsa McKay and with contributions of a diverse group of scholars on advances made in the field since the publication of If Women Counted.

-Waring's work is discussed in Melinda Gates' 2019 book The Moment of Lift: How Empowering Women Changes the World; former President Barack Obama starred in a comedy sketch in order to promote the book.
+Waring's work is discussed in Melinda Gates' 2019 book The Moment of Lift: How Empowering Women Changes the World.